ajay-dhangar/algo/docs/machine-learning/principal_component_analysis.md

   A direction in which a particular transformation acts; in PCA, it represents a principal component.

 - **Explained Variance Ratio**:
-  The proportion of variance explained by each principal component, useful for determining how many components to retain.
+  The proportion of variance explained by each principal component, is useful for determining how many components to retain.

 <AdsComponent />